-How to Write: 5 Ways To Level Up Your Writing
+How to Write Better: 6 Ways To Level Up Your Writing

 Writing isn't a talent you're born with: it's a skill that you build over time.
 Those who do turn out an amazing piece of writing the first time they put pen to paper will probably have prepared themselves for success — even if they haven't been doing it consciously.

-To help you purposefully take your skill to the next level, here are five habits of highly effective writers:
+To help you purposefully take your skills to the next level, here are six ways to write better:

 1. Know your medium and its purpose